American colonial period

 Medium or Technique

-This piece was possibly used as a bedcover
+This piece may have been used as a bedcover.

 Denman Waldo Ross Collection